ryancdickson/www.ccadb.org/cas/incident-report.md

 #### How are reports closed?

-When all Action Items are complete and no outstanding comments or questions remain, CA Owners MUST request closure in a Bugzilla comment.
-This comment should include:
+When all Action Items are complete and no outstanding comments or questions remain, CA Owners MUST request closure in a Bugzilla comment using the template [below](#incident-closure-summary).
-- a description of the incident, its root cause(s), and remediation;
-- a summary of all ongoing commitments made in response to the incident, if any; and
-- an attestation that all Action Items have been completed.

-CA Owners MUST use the template [below](#incident-closure-summary) to indicate requested closure of an Incident Report.
 Upon doing so, a final call for comments will be made by a Bugzilla moderator, and the report will be closed accordingly.

 ### Report Templates